Sociopaths are predictable.

 Keeping their mask in place can save us.

 When we see the sociopath behind the mask they change completely from the nice man we fell in love with.
 The sociopath behind the mask is cold as ice.
 This.
 Is.
 Who.
 They.
 Really.
 Are.
-We may not understand what a sociopath is in technical terms – but every fiber of our being can sense it, we think: He’s insane!
-It’s not unreasonable to think: He could kill me! —
+We may not understand what a sociopath is in technical terms – but every fiber of our being can sense it, we think, She’s insane!
+It’s not unreasonable to realize, He could kill me!

-Sociopaths aren’t usually killers – that’s another category of psychopath.
+Sociopaths aren’t habitually or predominately killers – that’s on the other end of the antisocial psychopath slider ranging from sociopath to psychopath.
 Sociopaths can and will become fatally violent if they feel threatened.
 Their violence is unplanned and explodes in sudden rage when they feel trapped or the things they have scammed so hard for are taken from them.
 Please, don’t test a sociopath’s ability to kill.
 When they know we know the truth it’s time to be super careful.

 We can out wit a sociopath.